8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 "Extreme knitting offers knitters at all skill levels the chance to finish visually impactful projects with ease.
 The current trend of giant knitting projects looks like it's going to be here for a while, so why not take a weekend to give it a shot?
 These projects work up so quickly, you may even have your first extreme knitting project done in an afternoon!"

 BONUS!
-Take a look below for some extreme knitting patterns we’re particularly fond of:
+Take a look below for some larger-than-life knitting patterns we’re particularly fond of:

 Are you a fan of the extreme knitting trend?
 Why or why not?